dario-vega/demo-lab-baggage/README.md

 **Takeaway**: Read those ["best practice"](./functions-fn/README.md) when calling Oracle NoSQL Database Cloud Service from Functions

+In this project, you hace the functions interacting with NoSQL tables that we used to implement
+- the API demo
+- the Service Connector demo (Streaming-Function)

 ### Deployment Documentation V0

 #### IaC - NoSQL Tables Deployment